Geta/EpiCategories/README.md

 It has the following advantages over default functionality:

 1. Localization (no more language XML files)
+2. More user friendly edit UI
-2. Access rights support (some editors should perhaps have limited category access)
+3. Access rights support (some editors should perhaps have limited category access)
-3. Shared and site specific categories in multisite solutions
+4. Shared and site specific categories in multisite solutions
-4. Partial routing of category URL segments
+5. Partial routing of category URL segments

 ## How to install
 Install NuGet package from Episerver NuGet Feed: